 This extra ½ cup of water stays as ½ a cup, regardless of how many cups of rice you are cooking.

-I have simplified below included how many people it will serve from a single serving of rice to 8+ people.
+I have simplified it below, including how many people it will serve, from a single serving of rice to 8+ people.
 Please note I have been very generous with portion sizes here.

 |How many people serve - |

 |2||1 cup||1 + ½ = 1 ½ Cups|

 |4||2 cup||2 + ½ = 2 ½ Cups|